kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7942-vpa-slice-node-label/README.md

 regardless of container count.

 The naming convention for `VPASliceCheckpoint` objects is `{vpaslice-name}`, matching the VPASlice's own deterministic name one-to-one.
-Similiar to how `VerticalPodAutoscalerCheckpoint` works, the recommender will use this name for create/update operations.
+Similar to how `VerticalPodAutoscalerCheckpoint` works, the recommender will use this name for create/update operations.
 `VPASliceCheckpoint` objects will carry a label `autoscaling.k8s.io/vpaslice-name` to support list-by-slice queries.